 The person who is not filing keeps their share of the home equity, and this portion does not go to your creditors.
 This process may also apply to other assets, such as a vehicle.

 If you file a consumer proposal, your spouse or partner will not be affected unless you have shared debts or assets.
-If this is the case, it is possible to file a joint consumer proposal.
+If you have joint debts, it is possible to file a joint consumer proposal instead.

 You must prepare and file a consumer proposal with a Licensed Insolvency Trustee.

-Learn more about how your spouse or partner is affected by discussing your situation with a Licensed Insolvency Trustee.
+Learn more about how your spouse or partner is affected by a consumer proposal or bankruptcy by arranging a free consultation with a Licensed Insolvency Trustee.

 Get debt relief